 From 1979 to 1999 (with a few years out of the paid workforce to stay at home full-time caring for my sons from 1993 to 1996), I worked at a railway.
 I was mostly in office work, then management, but in the late 90s when I returned, administrative positions were disappearing to cutbacks, and I took whatever positions became open.
 Toward the end of my time there I worked in train operations, primarily as a rail traffic controller.
 That was a very interesting job and a bit nerve-wracking; the federally-mandated training program had an exam passing grade of 95%.
 I found the shift work hard to adapt to.

 I also spent time in the railway station as a youngster, since my father worked for the railway, too.
-I had a lot of exciting roles in my career and learned a lot of new things, including running the organization’s annual employee charitable giving campaign, six times.
+I had a lot of exciting roles in my career and learned a lot of new things, including running the organization’s annual employee charitable giving campaign, six times, raising over three-quarters of a million dollars (CAD).

 Railways still fascinate me.